 - Triton Racing

-Triton Racing is UCSD’s Formula SAE team dedicated to the design, fabrication, and testing of an open-wheel prototype race car for the Formula Society of Automotive Engineers (FSAE) competition held annually in Lincoln, Nebraska.
+Triton Racing is UCSD’s Formula SAE team dedicated to the design, fabrication, and testing of an open-wheel prototype race car for the Formula Society of Automotive Engineers (FSAE) competition held annually in Brooklyn, Michigan.
 The Formula SAE series competitions challenge teams of university undergraduate and graduate students to conceive, design, fabricate, develop, and compete with small, formula-style vehicles.
 The competition itself consists of both static and dynamic events.

 Additional Student Organizations

 Tau Beta Pi (TBP) at UCSD is a member of the National TBP engineering honor society.
 Engineering students who rank in the top 1/8 of juniors and the top 1/5 of seniors are contacted by TBP for possible membership.
 These students are eligible for membership in TBP if they complete an interview process as well as pass the exemplary character criteria.
 Throughout the year, TBP invites speakers to club meetings and organizes tours of companies.

 NSBE is committed to supporting diverse programs that enrich underrepresented engineering student professionally and academically.
 NSBE also promotes programs that encourage and influence young students in impoverished urban communities to pursue science and engineering degrees.
 NSBE's outreach programs create more dynamic interactive pre-college outreach programs that target minority into science and engineering study.